mikelorant/fragrance/README.md

 ## Usage

-To use `fragrance` you should have a the AWS CLI tools installed and configured.
+To use `fragrance` you should have the AWS CLI tools installed and configured.
 This sets up the required credentials that are used by the SDK.

 The following commands are supported.